mrpejker/cardano-e2e-example/tutorial/server_side/on_chain.rst

-As we mentioned before, we ensure that only one token is being minted, and it's implemented by calling :code:`getSingleton` from the Utils, which takes a list and fails (by :code:`traceError`) if the list doesn't contain exactly one element.
+As we mentioned before, we ensure that only one token is being minted, and it's implemented by calling :code:`getSingleton` from the Utils, which takes a list and fails (calling :code:`traceError`) if the list doesn't contain exactly one element.
 It's also used for getting the unique output utxo belonging to the script.